sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     By running the above command, a container will be started exposing Rstudio server at port 8787 on localhost.
 You can approach the instance of Rstudio by typing `localhost:8787` in your browser.
 You will be asked for a username (`rstudio`) and a password.
 You can find it in the terminal from which you have started the container.

-    We can make this even more interesting by mounting a local directory to the container running the JupyterLab image:
+    We can make this even more interesting by mounting a local directory to the container running the Rstudio image:

     ```sh
     docker run \